FreilichLab/Supplementary_methanogenesis/BEvis/README.md

 - Metabolites amounts in time (df_metabolites.csv)

 ## Determine cycle (day) for visualization

+The user provides a specific day, e.g., 159 or 0 for automaticaly determie the day as described below:

 Cycle (day) for visualization, c\_i is calculated as a fixed number of cycles, nc, before c_max. c_i = c_max - nc.